w314/notes/javaNotes/sqlNotes.md

   - procedures
   - indexes
   - views
-- In and RDBMS table the schema defines the columns, their data types, and constraints.
+- In an RDBMS table the schema defines the columns, their data types, and constraints.

 #### Table